There are 2 types of life insurance offered:

 Pure term life insurance contains no inbuilt savings; it is simply your bet against the insurers that you may die prematurely.

-One downside of term life cover is that as it only goes for a term and not necessarily for life, there is thus no certainty there will ever be a claim paid out on it.
+As term life only goes for a term and not necessarily for life, there is thus no certainty there will ever be a claim paid out on it.

 If you are an American living in Asia, there was a time when you could buy from an American insurer called ‘Transamerica’.
-Nowadays however, Transamerica HK will insure anyone but an American, perhaps because they may have had experience of US nationals lapsing their HK policies on return to the US.
+Nowadays however, Transamerica HK will insure anyone but an American.

 With most companies you are going to need to go for a medical exam.
-Depending on your age and the level of cover you need, you may face additional tests like ECGs, treadmill tests and extensive probing as to your assets and liabilities.
+Depending on your age and the level of cover you need, you may face additional tests like ECGs, treadmill, and extensive probing as to your assets and liabilities.

 The suggestion from most life insurers is that we should have sufficient cash on our death to cover family expenses of at least a further 7-10 years.
 In the US for those with life cover, the average multiplier is apparently around 3.5 times the annual salary.